JoshuaFurman/ask-ai/README.md

 `go build -o <executable-name>` and then add your executable to your PATH

+Please use the `update` script if you would like to pull code changes and build the ask binary.

 ## To Run:
 - One-off request: `<executable-name> 'Explain Big O notation.'`